Jafar Panahi: Earlier legal problems

-On 15 April 2001 Panahi stopped over at JFK International Airport in New York City en route from Hong Kong to Buenos Aires, where he was to participate in a film festival.
+On 15 April 2001, Panahi stopped over at JFK International Airport in New York City en route from Hong Kong to Buenos Aires, where he was to participate in a film festival.
 He was immediately detained by police officers who wanted to fingerprint and photograph him; Panahi refused both requests on the grounds that he was not a criminal.
 He was threatened with jail and refused an interpreter or a phone call.
 After being handcuffed and detained at the airport until the next morning, he was finally allowed to make a phone call to his friend Professor Jamsheed Akrami.
 He was finally photographed and sent back to Hong Kong.

-In 2003 Panahi was arrested and interrogated for four hours by the Information Ministry in Iran, then released after being encouraged to leave Iran.
+In 2003, Panahi was arrested and interrogated for four hours by the Information Ministry in Iran, then released after being encouraged to leave Iran.

-On 30 July 2009 Mojtaba Saminejad, an Iranian blogger and human rights activist writing from Iran, reported that Panahi had been arrested at the cemetery in Tehran where mourners had gathered near the grave of Neda Agha-Soltan.
+On 30 July 2009, Mojtaba Saminejad, an Iranian blogger and human rights activist writing from Iran, reported that Panahi had been arrested at the cemetery in Tehran where mourners had gathered near the grave of Neda Agha-Soltan.
 He was able to contact friends in the film industry, both in Iran and internationally, and filmmakers and the news media pressured the Iranian government to release him.
 He was detained for eight hours.
 The Iranian government claimed he had been arrested by mistake.

-In September 2009 Panahi travelled to Montreal to act as the Head of the Jury at the 2009 Montreal World Film Festival.
+In September 2009, Panahi travelled to Montreal to act as the Head of the Jury at the 2009 Montreal World Film Festival.
 At the festival he convinced the entire jury to wear green scarves during the opening and closing ceremonies in solidarity with the Green Movement in Iran.
 He also openly supported and appeared in photographs with Iranian Green Movement protesters at the festival.

-In February 2010 Panahi's request to travel to the 60th Berlin Film Festival to participate in the panel discussion on "Iranian Cinema: Present and Future.
-Expectations inside and outside of Iran" was denied.
+In February 2010, Panahi requested to travel to the 60th Berlin Film Festival to participate in the panel discussion on "Iranian Cinema: Present and Future.
+Expectations inside and outside of Iran".
+This request was denied.

 2010 imprisonment

-On 1 March 2010 Panahi was arrested again.
+On 1 March 2010, Panahi was arrested again.
 Plainclothes officers took him, his wife Tahereh Saidi, daughter Solmaz Panahi, and 15 of his friends to Evin Prison.
-Most were released 48 hours later, and Mohammad Rasoulof and Mehdi Pourmoussa on 17 March 2010, but Panahi remained in section 209 inside Evin Prison.
+Most of the group were released after 48 hours and Mohammad Rasoulof and Mehdi Pourmoussa on 17 March 2010, but Panahi had to remain in section 209 of Evin Prison.
 The government confirmed his arrest but did not specify the charges.

-On 14 April 2010, Iran's Ministry of Culture and Islamic Guidance said that Panahi had been arrested because he "tried to make a documentary about the unrest that followed the disputed 2009 reelection of President Mahmoud Ahmadinejad."
+On 14 April 2010, Iran's Ministry of Culture and Islamic Guidance said that Panahi had been arrested because he had "tried to make a documentary about the unrest that followed the disputed 2009 re-election of President Mahmoud Ahmadinejad."

-On 18 May Panahi sent a message to Abbas Baktiari, director of the Pouya Cultural Center, an Iranian-French cultural organization in Paris, saying that he was being mistreated in prison and his family threatened and as a result had begun a hunger strike.
-On 25 May he was released on $200,000 bail while awaiting trial.
+On 18 May, Panahi sent a message to Abbas Baktiari, director of the Pouya Cultural Center, an Iranian-French cultural organization in Paris, saying that he was being mistreated in prison and his family were being threatened; as a result had begun a hunger strike.
+On 25 May he was released on US$200,000 bail while awaiting trial.